-Proposed drinking water projects receive points based on how they protect public health, comply with the Safe Drinking Water Act and household affordability.
+Proposed drinking water projects receive points based on how they protect public health, comply with the Safe Drinking Water Act, and household affordability.
 The most serious problems are given the highest priority.
-A complete list and points awarded for each criterion are located in the Priority Points Criteria Fact Sheet at dnr.mo.gov/pubs/pub2362.htm.
+A complete list and points awarded for each criterion are located in the Priority Points Criteria fact sheet available online at dnr.mo.gov/pubs/pub2362-fy18.htm.

-Projects being funded in fiscal year 2018
+Projects being funded in fiscal year 2019

-The list of projects being funded in fiscal year 2018 is ranked by priority in Appendix 2 and at dnr.mo.gov/env/wpp/srf/drinkingwater-assistance.htm.
+The list of projects being funded in fiscal year 2019 is ranked by priority in Appendix 2 and is available online at dnr.mo.gov/env/wpp/srf/drinkingwater-assistance.htm.